pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 ``build-system.build-backend`` is technically optional, but you will get ``setuptools.build_meta:__legacy__`` instead if you forget to include it, so always include it.
-If you were to use a different build system, such as :ref:`flit` or `poetry`_, those would go here, and the configuration details would be completely different than the setuptools configuration described below.
+If you were to use a different build system, such as :ref:`flit` or :ref:`poetry`, those would go here, and the configuration details would be completely different than the :ref:`setuptools` configuration described below.
 See :pep:`517` and :pep:`518` for background and details.